What is churn analytics?

 Why is it difficult to predict churn?

-Churn isn’t always straightforward to calculate, especially when it’s measured based upon past data.
+Churn isn’t always straightforward to calculate, especially when it’s measured based on past data.
 The future may resemble the past, but nothing is certain.
 Unforeseen events, from the emergence of new competitors to black swan market fluctuations, can prove old models wrong and lead companies to take the wrong actions.
-It’s also difficult for teams to apply the findings of churn analytics to individuals.
+It’s also difficult for teams to apply the findings of retention analytics to individuals.

 While the law of large numbers may prove churn statistics correct for an entire population, what does it mean when an individual presents a 20 percent chance of churn?
-What actions should the customer service agents take, if any?
+What actions should the product team take, if any?

 Teams that want to get to the bottom of their customers’ churn must view the entire customer journey, plot the low and high points, and determine its true cause.
 When selecting a churn analytics tool, consider: